 - Consumption of fresh fruit and vegetables

-Currently there are 2 generations of antihistamines.
-The 2nd generation is less sedating.
+Currently, there are 2 generations of antihistamines.
+The 2nd generation ones are less sedating.

-Examples: zyrtec, cetirizine, piriton, chlorphenamine, dimenhydrinate, diphenhydramine, fexofenadine, loratidine, hydroxyzine.
+Examples: zyrtec, cetirizine, piriton, chlorphenamine, dimenhydrinate, diphenhydramine, fexofenadine, telfast, loratidine, hydroxyzine.

 The trouble with using these drugs is the “tachyphylaxis” effect: meaning that higher and higher doses of the medication is needed to give the same effect.
 In fact, after a while, no amount of antihistamines will work for patients with chronic allergies.

-These are used in treatment of allergic rhinitis.
-They are effective in reducing nasal obstruction but does not improve sneezing, itching and runny nose.
-They come in the form of tablets and topical (“in-the-nose” or intranasal) forms.
+Can be helpful in allergic rhinitis.
+They are effective in reducing nasal obstruction but do not improve sneezing, itching and runny nose.
+They come in the form of tablets or intranasal (in-the-nose) forms.

-We usually recommend nasal decongestants for children due to it being rather safe for children use.
+We usually recommend nasal decongestants for children due to it being relatively safe for children’s use.
 Use it right before drinking milk and sleeping.
-Sometimes, it can be rather challenging to give it to children as they might not like the feeling of the medicine going into the nose.
-In these cases, the spray is easier to give, and some other brands could be easier to use than others.
-Intranasal decongestant should not be used for more than 5 days as there can be interesting side effects.
-Long term causes a sensation of long term nose block, swelling and other side effects.
+Sometimes, it can be rather challenging to give it to children as they might not like the feeling of the medicine going into their noses.
+In these cases, the spray is easier to administer, and some other brands could be easier to use than others.
+Intranasal decongestant should not be used for more than 5 days as there can be side effects.
+Long-term usage causes a sensation of long-term nose block, swelling and other side effects (Graf & Hallén, 1996).
 Otherwise, they are very safe and effective medications when used in the short term.